decacis/godot_oculus_platform/docs/functions/user.md

 Requests a nonce used to verify the current user.
 Check the [official Oculus Platform documentation](https://developer.oculus.com/documentation/native/ps-ownership/) for more details.

-**Returs:** A `GDOculusPlatformPromise` that will be fulfilled with the nonce as a `String` parameter.
+**Returns:** A `GDOculusPlatformPromise` that will be fulfilled with the nonce as a `String` parameter.
 The function will error with a message if an error occured.

 /// admonition | Note
     type: warning